Quantum state driving: measurements versus pulses: Pulse steering

-We first consider the cases where the generator of pulse's rotation is time-independent.
+\emph{Time-independent generator.--- }To gain intuition of this mechanism, we first consider the special cases where the generator of pulse's rotation is time-independent.
 Suppose the system is applied with a sequence of time-varying unitary pulses between intervals $dt=\tau/N$, i.e., the first pulse is $U_1=\e^{i K dt}U\e^{-i Kdt}$, and the second is $U_2=\e^{i K dt}U_1\e^{-i Kdt}$, etc., where $K$ is a Hermitian operator that generates the rotations of the pulses.
 The initial unitary $U$ has a spectral decomposition $\sum_{\mu}\e^{-i\phi_{\mu}}\Pi_{\mu}.$

 After applying $N$ pulses, the system becomes

 It is shown (e.g., Thm.
 1 in \cite{Burgarth_2019}) that in the limit of $N\to\infty$,

 where the subscript $Z$ indicates the $U$ induced Zeno subspace.
 This result is closely related to the Mean Ergodic Theorem \cite{Bernad_2017,reed1980functional}, which says that averaging over all powers of a unitary will eliminate all the subspaces except the one with eigenvalue 1.